Prominent evangelical church is the first to sue D.C. over covid-19 worship limits

 On Tuesday, Montgomery County loosened pandemic-related restrictions on religious institutions at the request of faith leaders.
 Until this week, houses of worship in the county had to limit attendance to one participant or household group for every 200 square feet of religious ceremony space.
 Lawmakers on Tuesday approved a proposal to determine the gathering size limit “by dividing the total square footage of the worship space by 50,” with a maximum of 40 percent occupancy.

 Capitol Hill Baptist has been meeting for several months in a field outside a Virginia church.
 The motion said the church wants to negotiate with large outdoor venues to hold services but can’t if the city won’t give it a waiver.
-The church, said Matt Martens, a congregant representing the church in court, is seeking only the right to meet outdoors.
+The church, said Matt Martens, a congregant representing it in court, is seeking only the right to meet outdoors.

 Rosh Hashanah is usually when Jews gather in synagogue.
 This year, they’re mostly online — or masked and spread out.